LinkedOceanData/smackdown-results/README.md

 Contents
 --------

-1.[Namespaces Used][] A list of the [RDF][rdf] namespaces used within this document
+1. [Namespaces Used][] A list of the [RDF][rdf] namespaces used within this document
-2. [Cruise] The Linked Data pattern decided upon to describe a research cruise
+1. [Cruise] The Linked Data pattern decided upon to describe a research cruise
-3. [Dataset] The Linked Data pattern decided upon to describe a dataset
+1. [Dataset] The Linked Data pattern decided upon to describe a dataset
+1. [Geometry] Example encoding of a GeoSPARQL geometry for the Linked Ocean Data patterns
+1. [Observation] The Linked Data pattern decided upon to link an Observations and Measurements observation to a dataset
+1. [Project] The Linked Data pattern decided upon to describe a project
+1. [Temporal Entity] Example encoding of an OWL Time temporal entity for the Linked Ocean Data patterns
-4. [Workshop Participants][] A list of organisations represented at the workshop
+1. [Workshop Participants][] A list of organisations represented at the workshop
-5. [To-Do][] A list of remaining action items in the generation of this document
+1. [To-Do][] A list of remaining action items in the generation of this document
-6. [Files][] A description of the file set presented within the GitHub repository
+1. [Files][] A description of the file set presented within the GitHub repository

 Namespaces Used